Avery’s Built-in Bunk Beds and Room Reveal!

 Last Updated on March 3, 2022

 Avery's room is finally done!
-Check out her built-in bunk beds, huge wall mural and so much more.
+Check out her built-in bunk beds, huge wall mural, and so much more.

-I love, love, love designing girl's bedrooms–I have a whole post with 28+ bedroom ideas for girls.
+I love, love, love designing girls' bedrooms–I have a whole post with 28+ bedroom ideas for girls.
 And I loved every second of working with Avery to create her the room of her dreams.
 But it took a while, lol.

 We started Avery's room makeover BEFORE CHRISTMAS!
 It was a long process because we had new carpet installed in her bedroom and in Attley's room, and we had little control over the installation schedule.
-Plus we had vacation, etc. mixed in there.
+Plus, we had vacation, etc. mixed in there.
 But still!
 For DIYers who usually work quickly, this room makeover seemed to take forever.
 The good news is that it was worth all the hard work.
-As with most of my other reveal posts, I'm including links to sources throughout this post and there's a FULL SOURCE LIST at the bottom of this post :)
+As with most of my other reveal posts, I'm including links to sources throughout this post, and there's a FULL SOURCE LIST at the bottom of this post :)

-You may remember from when we revealed Attley's room a while back that we swapped around some of their furniture.
-This dresser used to be in Avery's room and these IKEA Billy Bookcase hacks used to be in Attley's room.
+You may remember when we revealed Attley's room a while back that we swapped around some of their furniture.
+This dresser used to be in Avery's room, and these IKEA Billy Bookcase hacks used to be in Attley's room.
 So this is what Avery's room looked like for the past few years.
 It was ADORABLE and we loved it so much.

 But when Avery asked that we make some changes to her room instead of getting Christmas presents, I felt like I couldn't refuse.
 It was such a mature request.
 And as she has gotten older, she has a strong preference for darker colors.
-Overall, she just has a more sophisticated style now.
+Overall, she has a more sophisticated style now.
 Plus, she was BEGGING for bunk beds for sleepovers with her sister and other friends.

 Okay, enough chatter.
 Ready to see Avery's built-in bunk beds?!